floreo-labs/Java-Core-Curriculum/lessons/design-patterns/dsp_cont/ReadMe.md

 ## Builder Pattern

-This is a pattern we've seen before:
+This is a pattern you may have seen before if you've used the Retrofit Library for Java HTTP requests:

 ```java
 Retrofit retrofit = new Retrofit.Builder()